-Suicide car bomb in Afghan capital kills 2, wounds 4
+Suicide car bomb in Afghan capital kills 3 troops, wounds 4

-KABUL, Afghanistan (AP) — A suicide car bomb exploded at the western entry gate of the Afghan capital Friday killing at least two government security troops and wounding four others, an Afghan official said.
+KABUL, Afghanistan (AP) — A suicide car bomb exploded at the western entry gate of the Afghan capital Friday killing at least three government security troops and wounding four others, an Afghan official said.

 Interior Ministry spokesman Tariq Arian said the explosion targeted a government forces checkpoint near the gate.